The Stockwell Park Orchestra Interviews: One

 06/01/2021 | POSTED BY Pete

-This month, Continental Riff is published: the third novel in my Stockwell Park Orchestra series.
-Over the summer I had a chance to interview some characters from the series, before their tour.
+In January 2022, The Prize Racket is published: the fourth novel in my Stockwell Park Orchestra series.
+Over the summer I had a chance to interview some characters from the series.

 Author of the fabulous Stockwell Park Orchestra series